factom-protocol/FIS/FIS/DID.md

 ### Update

-Purpose: A valid entry of this type signifies an attempt to update the DID Document's (public keys, authentication, service endpoints)
+Purpose: A valid entry of this type signifies an attempt to update the DID Document's (public keys, authentication, service endpoints).

 Resolution Rules: